geotools/geotools/docs/developer/guide/conventions/module.rst

 Module Directory Structure
 ==========================

-Geotools 2.4 and above complies to the Maven 2 standard layout with an extension regarding module hierarchy.
+Geotools 2.4 and above complies to the Maven standard layout regarding nested modules; and the lauout of source code directories.

-This section provides a summary where module is the module name and category is one of library, plugin, extension, demo or unsupported.
+This section provides a summary of module structure and a examples how we have groupled modules into library, plugin, extension, docs or unsupported.

 Module Structure
 ^^^^^^^^^^^^^^^^^

-Module is strucutured
+Module is structured:

 * modules/category/module/pom.xml

   Provides metadata about the module for maven